Staff & Board Of Directors

 Board Member / Catamount Ski Area (retired)

 Tom has spent his entire life in the ski industry, at least part time, starting with selling hot chocolate at a ski-in ski-out coffee shack before learning to make snow at age 6 with the first SMI prototype snow gun, and then learning to drive a Snow Cat at age 9!
 Over the years he has performed many functions at ski areas.
 Tom graduated with a BS degree in Business Management from Alfred University in 1981 with a minor in Accounting and Computer Science.
 After graduating, he moved from CT to begin his career implementing Accounting and Budgeting systems while keeping active involvement in the ski industry.
-He has completed implementations for more than 250 companies as staff, consultant and eventually as a business owner.
-Tom is also active in other ski industry activities and an active participant with the New York Passenger Tramway Advisory Council, a division of the Department of Labor.
-Tom resided in Lenox, MA with his wife Beverly and their son Matt, a former STRIDE athlete now in college.
+He has completed implementations for more than 250 companies as staff, consultant, and eventually as a business owner.
+Tom is also involved in other ski industry activities and an active participant with the New York Passenger Tramway Advisory Council, a division of the Department of Labor.
+Tom resided in Lenox, MA with his wife Beverly and their son Matt, a former STRIDE athlete who is now in college.

 Board Member / American National Insurance

 Dick Miller, a Senior Agent at American National Insurance (formerly Farm Family), has been helping business owners and families protect their assets since 1984.
 He specializes in agribusiness protection and was inducted into the Farm Family Hall of fame in 2010.
 A dedicated skier for nearly forty years, Dick has served as a ski instructor with STRIDE since 2000.
-Beginning in 2002, he has also participated annually as a ski instructor for the Department of Veterans Affairs to help veterans young and old ski again, held in Aspen, Colorado.
+Beginning in 2002, he also participated annually as a ski instructor for the Department of Veterans Affairs to help veterans young and old ski again, held in Aspen, Colorado.
 He plays soccer year round and enjoys cycling when lack of snow prevents skiing.
 Dick lives in Loudenville, NY with his life partner Kathryn.
 He has three daughters who are also great skiers: Roxanne, Libby, and Sammi, all college graduates.